Emergency response guide Planning for emergencies

 - Evacuate immediately if the fire alarm sounds.
 In classrooms, instruct students to calmly gather coats and books and exit slowly and with order.
 Gather at your Building/Department Assembly Point.

 - As discussed earlier, a Western Alert communication will be activated in the event of a major emergency.
-If the Big Ole steam whistle sounds, seek information on your university email, cell phone text message and/or WWU emergency website.

 Following a major disaster, go to one of the three Disaster Assembly Points: